JulianEducation/CommandLineBasics/shell.md

 The `^` character in a regular expression is an *anchor* -- it matches at the *beginning* of a line.

 So the regular expression `^Alice` means "match the word Alice, but only at the beginning of a line".
-Pass this regular expression to grep, and notice that now we get lines that contain "Alice", but only when it is the first word on the line.
+Pass this regular expression to rg, and notice that now we get lines that contain "Alice", but only when it is the first word on the line.

 The `$` character similarly is an anchor, and matches the *end* of a line -- so `Alice$` will match lines where "Alice" is the *last* word on the line.